-Every year, the Early Career Academics of ANU – NECTAR – meet to discuss the challenges they are facing and the skills/support they need most.
-Featuring direct collegial discussions with the University Executive.
+Every year, ECAs of ANU come together to discuss the challenges they are facing and the skills and support they need most to have satisfying careers.
+Featuring direct collegial discussions with the University Executive, including the Vice-Chancellor.

-- Roundtable with Marnie Hughes-Warrington, DVC (Academic), and Grady Venville, PVC (Education).
+- Roundtable discussions with Professor Brian Schmidt, Vice-Chancellor, Professor Marnie Hughes-Warrington, Deputy Vice-Chancellor (Academics), and Professor Grady Venville, Pro Vice-Chancellor (Education).

 - Workshop on incorporating Indigenous sensitive/inclusive pedagogy in curricula.